mphist/S-mart/README.md

 ### Mock Products

-All products and images related to the products presented on this app were sourced from Adidas, Banana Republic.
+All products and images related to the products presented on this app were sourced from [SportChek](https://www.sportchek.ca)